LordOfTurtles/Fullstack_data_erik_johansson/lab/backend/sql/Scripts/EDA_script_details.md

--- 1 Check views and viewing hours
+# 1 Check views and viewing hours as in reference video, added new name for date column
 WITH
 	date_table AS (SELECT * FROM datum.tabelldata OFFSET 1),
 	date_total AS (SELECT * FROM datum.totalt)